Real Stories20 Jun 2016

-In 2015, John O’Brien, 57, was diagnosed with prostate cancer following a PSA test.
-A year on and inspired by his son, Sam, he completed our Football to Amsterdam cycle ride and feels lucky to be alive.
+In 2015, John O’Brien, then 57, was diagnosed with prostate cancer following a PSA test.
+A year later and inspired by his son, Sam, he completed our Football to Amsterdam cycle ride and feels lucky to be alive.

 John O’Brien spent a lot of money on cancer screenings, but it was simple blood test that highlighted the problem.